Adding Widgets to a Dashboard

-The Widget Wizard automatically guides you through a very simple process of creating a widget while offering the best recommendations for displaying the data that you select.
+The Widget Wizard automatically guides you through a very simple process of creating a widget, while offering the best recommendations for displaying the data that you select.

 Almost always, simply accepting the wizard’s recommendations will help you create a great widget.
-However, if you want more control over your widget’s appearance and behavior, click the Advanced Configuration option in the bottom left of the wizard to access a rich variety of additional design options, as described in Using the Widget Designer.
+However, if you want more control over your widget’s appearance and behavior, click the Advanced Configuration option in the bottom left of the wizard to access a rich variety of additional design options, as described in Widget Designer.